Skip to content

 The Decision Boundary

 The decision boundary is just your threshold.
-By default, it's 0.5 — if the sigmoid output is above 0.5, classify as positive.
+By default it's 0.5: above that, classify as positive.
 But in production, you often tune this threshold:

 decision-boundary.tstypescript